Softball Coaching Staff

 Jack Butler

-Jack Butler (Mr. Jack) returns to PJC for his 19th year assisting with the Lady Dragons.
-He works with the infield and oversees field maintenance.
+Jack Butler (Mr. Jack) returns to PJC for his 20th year assisting with the Lady Dragons.
+He is a staple of our program.
+He works diligently on field maintenance and keeps all of our team stats.
 He is a graduate of the University of Kentucky, where he played softball.
 While in the military, he coached baseball with the 1st Infantry Division of the United States Army.